Interactions and migration rescuing ecological diversity

 \section{Assessing the generality of the scenario}

 To confirm the generality of our results, we now consider different variations of the model studied in the previous section.
 The aim is to show that our results hold in a broader setting.
 We shall be particularly interested in considering the case of a large but finite number of species, a large but finite number of patches, a small but finite asymmetry of interactions, as well as intermediate values of $\rho$.
 All these cases could be in principle studied analytically but they would require very involved (in some cases very challenging) analysis.
-We therefore turn to numerical simulations and show that the results agree with and extend the theory presented in the previous section.
-These simulations are challenging as we are interested in considering both a large number of species and a large number of patches.
+We therefore turn to direct numerical simulations of the Generalized Lotka-Volterra equation \mbox{(\ref{eq:LV})} and show that the results agree with and extend the theory presented in the previous section.
+The details on the numerical scheme implemented for the simulation can be found in Appendix J. These simulations are challenging as we are interested in considering both a large number of species and a large number of patches.
 Moreover, lowering the temperature results in a strong slowdown of the dynamics (Appendix \ref{app:numres}), leading to additional computational costs.
 The slowdown of the dynamics is much stronger in the presence of heterogeneity in the interactions than with zero or constant ones.
-The details on the numerical scheme implemented for the simulation can be found in Appendix \ref{app:numerical}.